Deltares/QGIS-Tim/docs/qgis-tim.rst

 by the cellsize spinbox.

 The computation result will be written to a netCDF file, in the same location as the model geopackage.
-The cellsize is included in the filename.
 Every layer of the result is automatically added to the QGIS Map View.